Trobriand Islander Culture: Customs, Matrilineal Society, Sex and Yams

 Trobriand Islander Marriage and Family

 Young children are cared for by both parents.
-Because marriages often take place among people living in the same village, grandparents also provide child care.
-A man's sister performs beauty magic for his children and acts as a confidant when they reach puberty and seek out sexual liaisons.
-Children who attend the Kiriwina high school board during the week, while others who go to high schools on the mainland only return for holidays.
+Since marriages often take place among people living in the same village, grandparents also provide childcare.
+A man's sister performs beauty magic for his children and acts as a confidant when they reach puberty and seek out sexual partners.
+Some children attend the Kiriwina high school and live in a dorm during the week, while others who attend high school on the mainland only return for holidays.

 Trobriand Islander Villages, Arts and Medicine